9 Highlights Engelberg

 You'll find the Trübsee Adventure at the middle station of the Titlis Achter gondola lift.
 Until mid-October, activities such as BagJump, Trampoline2Bag, bouncy castle, slackline and Bike Pump Track take place here.
 Guides are available to assist you in the Adventure Park.

 The Smugglers & Muleteers Adventure World at Lake Trübsee can be walked through in about an hour.
 It includes a smugglers' playground, a muleteers' camp with barbecue area and riddles to be solved on the way around Lake Trübsee.
 The comfortable trail is also passable with strollers or wheelchairs.

 Zipline Trübsee Flyer

-The 500 m long zipline takes you from Berghaus Trübsee down to the lake in the afternoon.
-You are strapped in and climb 40 meters in altitude.
+The 500 m long zipline takes you from the Berghaus Trübsee down to the lake in the afternoon.
+You are strapped in and overcome 40 meters of altitude.

 Summer toboggan run with Globi's Alpine playground at Brunni

 The 660 m long summer toboggan run in Ristis is open daily on dry days from spring to autumn.
 The entry point is at the Berglodge Ristis.
 The toboggan run circles the 3000 m2 alpine playground.
 Children from the age of eight may ride alone, younger children need an escort of at least 12 years old.

 In Globi's alpine playground there are for the children for example: